The Zebras Of La Paz, Bolivia

 When it comes to travel blogs on South American countries the last thing I expected to receive was an article about the good folk of Bolivia dressing up as the Zebras of La Paz to help people cross the road in the highest capital city in the world – however here we have it and I think its blooming great!

-Serial blogger Caroline Joyner of The Joyner Journal completes her Bolivian blog trilogy on my website with this remarkable story of the good this group of people are doing in one of South Americas busiest, poorest and craziest cities – this is the story of the Zebras of La Paz.
+Serial blogger Caroline Joyner from The Travel Counsellors completes her blog trilogy on Bolivia with this remarkable story of the good this group of people are doing in one of the busiest, poorest and craziest cities in South America.

 Turning Traffic Chaos Into A Positive